TrustedFirmware/tf_docs/generic_processes/project_maintenance_process.rst

 In case of disagreement between the different parties involved in the review, leading to a stalemate situation where the patch cannot progress further, a third-party maintainer should be contacted to settle the case.
+As a last resort, the disagreement may be escalated to the TSC (TrustedFirmware.org Steering Committee).

 It is important to note that the patch author is responsible for driving their review.
 In particular, they should not expect that people will review their